rzr19/ApacheCassandraAdminExamNotes/README.md

   * Default ascending order.
   * https://docs.datastax.com/en/dse/6.7/cql/cql/cql_using/useCompoundPrimaryKeyConcept.html
   * https://www.bmc.com/blogs/cassandra-clustering-columns-partition-composite-key/
+  * 2+ inserts on the same PK will be an upsert i.e an update
 * Application Connectivity
   * Drivers - https://docs.datastax.com/en/driver-matrix/doc/driver_matrix/common/driverMatrix.html
 * Node
   * 6K-12K transactions/seconds/core
   * 2-4TB
 * Ring
-  * Notes can have four statuses in the ring UP / DOWN / JOINING / LEAVING.
+  * Nodes can have four statuses in the ring UP / DOWN / JOINING / LEAVING.
   * https://academy.datastax.com/units/2017-ring-dse-foundations-apache-cassandra?resource=ds201-datastax-enterprise-6-foundations-of-apache-cassandra
 * Peer to Peer
   * No one is a leader, no one is a follower.
 All nodes are equal.